 SSI - School of International Studies

 The School of International Studies (SIS) is a Centre established by the University of Trento to promote postgraduate research and education in the area of European and international studies.
 The departments of Economics and Management, Humanities, Sociology and Social Research, and the Faculty of Law participated in the creation of the school, which develops research and education programmes based on interdisciplinary approaches and skills to respond to the challenges of social, economic and institutional change resulting from globalization and European integration.

 The School collaborates with national and international research centres and think-tanks and with the University’s departments and faculties.
 National and international academics are regularly invited to visit the School to give lectures and meet students.

-CAFE - Centre for Agriculture, Food and the Environment
+C3A - Centre for Agriculture, Food and the Environment

 C3A was born out of a joint UNITN-FEM initiative with the aim of carrying out scientific research and instruction in the fields of agriculture, food and the environment.

 Operating as a research university, C3A covers the entire didactic cycle in the environmental and agri-food sciences and encourages the integration of quality and insightful scientific research and instruction into the intensive agriculture field by focusing on quality food products and the reduction of the environmental impact of agricultural practices and a sustainable use of environmental resources.